halflumi/rust-advertisement/Hot-Patching in Rust.md

 ### Hot-Patching in C/C++

-In the context of a hot-patch, there are three components: the target process, the loader, and the patch itself.
+In the context of a hot-patching process, there are three components: the target, the loader, and the patch itself.
 The most standard way to carry out the hot-patching task would be seen as following:

 - Make the patch that will be used for hot-patching.
 Most commonly this will be a modified(fixed) version of the function to patch with identical signature.
 Moreover, on Windows, the patch will be in the form of a *.dll* file.
 - Use a loader to inject the hot-patch into the target process.
 The loader is a kind of general-purpose program.
 Its task is to locate the target process and load the patch into the memory of the process.
 How it functions largely depends on the OS.
 - Find the address of the function to patch in the target process.
 The address can be obtainable in a variety of ways depending on the OS.
 On the extreme case, it can also be manually hard-coded.
-- Detour the original function in replacement of the new function.
+- Detour the original function to the new function.

 Let's look at a minimal example of the whole process on Windows.